 Paying for dental work with credit cards

 Nearly all dental offices accept major credit cards as payment for dental work.
 If you have available credit, this could be a good option to pay for these services.
-Depending on your credit score, there are some excellent credit cards that offer either rewards or a no-interest introductory period – or both.
+Depending on your credit score, some great credit cards offer either rewards or a no-interest introductory period – or both.

 The Chase Freedom Visa card is one of the best cash-back cards on the market that doesn’t come with an annual fee.
 The card has a 0% APR introductory offer on all balance transfers and purchases for the first 15 months.
 After that, interest rates start at 10.74% above prime.
 Cash back rewards are 1% on all purchases and as much as 5% on certain purchases up to $1,500 in changing categories every three months.
 This card isn’t ideal for travelers due to a 3% foreign transaction fee, but the introductory APR makes it a good choice to finance dental work.